NEW: David Sweat and Richard Matt had several close calls with authorities, prosecutor says

 From his hospital bed in Albany, Sweat has been revealing details about the prison break and their time on the run that seem to baffle almost everyone – except himself.

-Sweat and Matt pulled off the sensational escape not once, but twice, the inmate told investigators.
+Sweat and Matt pulled off the escape not once, but twice, he told investigators.

 Through it all, Sweat was the mastermind, or at least that’s what he’s telling authorities, a local district attorney said.

-During their time on the lam, the fugitives had several close calls as authorities closed in, Clinton County District Attorney Andrew Wylie told CNN.
-While hiding in the hunting cabin, they heard voices of people nearby at one point.
-And after the pair split up, Wylie said, Sweat saw a law enforcement officer walk right by him as he hid in a tree stand used by hunters.
+During their time as fugitives, they had several close calls as authorities closed in, Clinton County District Attorney Andrew Wylie said.
+While hiding in the hunting cabin, they heard voices nearby at one point.

-Sweat said the plot to break out of Clinton Correctional Facility actually started in January, Wylie said.
+Sweat said the plot to break out of prison started in January, Wylie said.

-After five months of hashing out strategies, Sweat and Matt made a practice run.
+After five months of hashing out strategies, they made a practice run.

-One night before prison tailor Joyce Mitchell was supposed to meet them at a manhole, Sweat and Matt escaped from their cells, a New York state official said.
+One night before Mitchell was supposed to meet them at a manhole, Sweat and Matt escaped from their cells, a New York state official said.

 They navigated a maze of tunnels and pipes before popping out of a manhole.
 But Sweat said they saw too many houses near that manhole and decided to try for a different one the next night, Wylie said.

-So why didn’t the guards notice?
-It’s not clear, but the state inspector general’s office has been looking into whether guards had fallen asleep, officials told CNN.
+The state inspector general’s office is looking into whether prison guards had fallen asleep, officials told CNN.

 Speculation has raged over what power tools the pair used, but Sweat told investigators that he and Matt used only hacksaws to cut through their cell walls and a steam pipe inside the prison, the district attorney told CNN.

-After interviewing Sweat for several hours over the past two days, state police investigators had no plans for now to speak with him further, spokesman Beau Duffy said.
+After interviewing Sweat over the past two days, state police investigators have no plans for now to speak with him further, spokesman Beau Duffy said.

-Duffy did not have information on where Sweat will go once he’s released but said he will be turned over to the corrections department.
-Sweat is listed in fair condition and is expected to remain at Albany Medical Center for at least a few more days, according to the hospital.
+Duffy said Sweat will be turned over to the corrections department after his release from the hospital.
+Sweat is listed in fair condition and is expected to remain at Albany Medical Center for a few more days, according to the hospital.

 She has been arrested and charged with promoting prison contraband and criminal facilitation.